Text by Tom Appel

 Cabin

 There’s also plenty of space—a hallmark of Explorer ownership.
-Even big guys will find plenty of space in the first and second seating rows, and large door openings help make entering and exiting the Explorer easy.
-The third row is generous enough, and even nimble high-school boys will be able to sneak in back with little difficultly.
+Even big guys will find plenty of room in the first and second seating rows, and large door openings help make entering and exiting the Explorer easy.
+The third row is generous enough, and even nimble high-schoolers will be able to sneak in back with little difficultly.
 Adults may want to confine themselves to the front rows.

 Power and Performance